dmnsgn/snowdev/README.md

 # - generate documentation and insert it directly in README
 # - generate TypeScript types from JSDoc
 npx snowdev build
-# ...optionally generate documentation in docs folder and compiling ts files and types using tsconfig.json
+# ...optionally generate documentation in docs folder and compiling ts
+# files and types using tsconfig.json
 npx snowdev build --ts

-# or directly prepare a release (build then run standard-version committing all artefacts eg. docs)
+# or directly prepare a release
+# (build then run standard-version committing all artefacts eg. docs)
 npx snowdev release
+# ...optionally passing options to standard-version like prerelease
+# setting a specific package distribution tag for "npm i package@alpha"
+npx snowdev release --prerelease alpha
-# ...optionally passing options to standard-version
+# ...optionally passing options to standard-version like --dry-run
+# to test release without committing to git or updating files
+# or --first-release to only generate an initial changelog
 npx snowdev release --first-release --dry-run

 # and push/publish it